 The University of South Florida actually embraces the concept of "selfies" in the appropriate setting by sponsoring a "Selfie’s Abroad Instagram Contest" for their students studying in other countries.
 Furthermore, the University has been heavily engaged in social media, with almost every major department participating in some form.
 In fact, social media played an active role in the commencement.
 Yellow signs were distributed to graduates which simply read #USFGRAD, encouraging participants and spectators to post messages and pictures to social media outlets pertaining to graduation.
 Instagram, Pinterest, and Twitter searches for this hashtag show participation in the thousands; it was a big success.

 With respect to this policy, however, the University was simply reminding graduates that disrupting the flow of the ceremony to take a "selfie" with the the University President, particularly when she was not anticipating being placed in that situation, was considered to be inappropriate.

-Dr. Judy Genshaft is the president of the University of South Florida.
-For the handshake photograph at commencement, she turns and faces the photographer with each graduate.
+Dr. Judy Genshaft was the president of the University of South Florida for over 19 years, ending her tenure in July of 2019.
+For the handshake photograph at commencement, she turned and faced the photographer with each graduate.
 The slogan for the University’s athletics is, “Horns Up!”
 In that spirit, Dr. Genshaft will often reciprocate a horned hand gesture if the graduate does so for his or her photograph.
 These “turn and pose” photographs at USF are family favorites, and help create a truly unique memory for their graduates.

 GradImages is honored to partner with our client schools and universities to help with the unique needs of their ceremonies.
-If you are a GradImages client with questions about your commencement, please do not hesitate to contact your account manager or regional field manager.
-We are happy to help in any way possible.
+If you are a GradImages client with questions about your commencement, please do not hesitate to contact your Client Service Specialist.
+We are happy to help in any way possible!